siraben/zkeme80/docs/kernel-correctness.md

 `MAP-FLASH ( page -- flag )` selects flash page 0–63 in bank A and returns canonical true (`-1`).
-Invalid 16-bit values return false without changing the bank. `SET-RAM-MEMA` remains an alias for existing bootstrap/application code;
+Invalid 16-bit values return false without changing the bank.
+Bootstrap and application code use `MAP-FLASH` directly.
-despite its historical name, those callers require flash pages.

-The old implementation examined only the low byte, so `256 SET-RAM-MEMA` selected page zero.
+The old implementation examined only the low byte, so page selector `256` selected page zero.
 It also used flash aliases `64+n`; the new operation writes the flash selector directly.
 Callers borrowing a page remain responsible for restoring it before reading their original banked source again.